-The successive excavations at the city of Bubastis (Tell Basta) have revealed many artifacts of different sizes and ranging to different time periods.
-As well as many monuments at the site have led it to become an open air museum, which includes the black granite head of goddess Bastet in the form of a lioness.
+The successive excavations at the city of Bubastis (Tell Basta) have revealed many artifacts ranging from different sites and time periods.
+As there other various monuments at the site, it eventually was repurposed into an open air museum, including the black granite head of goddess Bastet in the form of a lioness, as a masterpiece.

-At the site there are also a large amount of stone fragments bearing the names and epithets of kings.
-A sandstone block depicts a standard with human arms surmounted by the Ka-hieroglyph (in the shape of two upraised arms), and a king’s Horus Name was written inside.
-Although it was fragmentary, it contained the Horus Name of King Nectanebo II / Nekhthorhebyt (360–343 BC), the last king of the 30th and final Dynasty.
+At the site there is also a large amount of stone fragments bearing the names and epithets of kings.
+A sandstone block depicts a standard with human arms surmounted by the Ka-hieroglyph (in the shape of two upraised arms), and a king’s ‘Horus’ name was written inside.
+Although it was fragmentary, it contained the ‘Horus’ name of King Nectanebo II / Nekhthorhebyt (360–343 BC), the last king of the 30th and final Dynasty.